 Rev Michael McNamara

 Greetings!
-I am a Presbyterian Pastor would offers Spiritual Direction as well as guidance on Meditation and Contemplative Awareness.
-I have a strong commitment to building just communities through fostering healthier relationships.
+I am a Presbyterian Pastor who offers Spiritual Direction as well as group instruction on Meditation and Contemplative Awareness.
+I believe contemplative practice nurtures healthier relationships (of all kinds) and that healthier relationships are the foundational to forming just communities.
 I am firmly rooted in the Christian Tradition but open to working with folks of all spiritual persuasions.
 I have been a “parish” pastor for a total of 12 years and currently serve a congregation in Victor, NY.
 Professionally speaking I am also a Biology Teacher (certified by New York State), although at the moment I am a full time Pastor.

 My personal spiritual journey became one of significant transformation after a divorce.
-In the aftermath, wrecked with the guilt of not being there full time for my two boys I left pastoral ministry and for a time the Church, a career I had had for 8 years at that point.
+In the aftermath, wrecked with the guilt of a failed relationship that resulted in me not being there full time for my two boys, I left pastoral ministry and for a time the Church, a career I had had for 8 years at that point.

 In the searching that followed, I eventually found my way to receiving communion for the first time in roughly two years.
 Receiving the elements led to the overwhelming experience of being loved and accepted despite all my faults.
 I wept.
 Since then I have embraced the forgiving and deeply loving nature of the divine, something that is present even when we can not forgive or love ourselves.